JermYeWorm/basys-3-display/README.md

 # basys-3-display
-For use on Xilinx Artix 7 Basys 3 FPGA Development Boards
+For use on Xilinx Artix 7 Basys 3 FPGA Development Boards.

 ## Hierarchy
 ```